Fears over solar panel safety as number of fires rises six-fold

 “To ensure that their home solar remains safe and efficient, consumers should only invest in certified systems made of certified products, installed by a certified contractor,” he adds.

-Birt from SAFE recommends homeowners consider retrofitting a micro inverter AC system.
-While this would add costs, it would only involve replacing the single string inverter with micro-inverters and homeowners could keep their panels and storage, he advises.
+Capt Birt from SAFE recommends homeowners consider retrofitting a micro inverter AC system.
+While this would add costs, it would only involve replacing the single string inverter with micro-inverters, and homeowners could keep their panels and storage, he advises.

 Above all, homeowners must be aware that panels are not a fit-and-forget technology and require periodic testing, according to Gillian Perry, a major loss manager for insurance firm Zurich.

-Allen agrees, and adds that homeowners should have their installation regularly checked by a professional – preferably the company responsible for the installation.
+Mr Allen agrees, and adds that homeowners should have their installation regularly checked by a professional – preferably the company responsible for the installation.
 This would include taking any action advised as a result of the inspection.

-Finally, says Allen, “if there are any signs of the installation not working as expected, signs of overheating, the smell of burning or unusual noises – isolate the supply and call the company who installed it”.
+Finally, says Mr Allen, “if there are any signs of the installation not working as expected, signs of overheating, the smell of burning or unusual noises – isolate the supply and call the company who installed it”.

 Join our commenting forum